 Before applying an acid primer, apply 1-2 small dots to the nail.
 As a result, it will then spread across the nail plate on its own.
 Before applying your gel manicure with acid primer, ensure it has fully evaporated.

-The Nail Prep dehydrator is a Degreasing Liquid applied before the Nail Primer.
-It gently dehydrates the natural nail surface using a Nail Dehydrator.
-The nail dehydrator is composed of mainly two ingredients isopropyl alcohol and acetone.
-This product seals the nail pores after polishing them to make them matte.
+The Nail Prep dehydrator is a degreasing Liquid applied before the nail primer.
+It gently dehydrates and cleanse the natural nail surface by removing oil or moisture.
+The nail dehydrator is composed of mainly two ingredients: isopropyl alcohol and acetone.
+This product seals the nail pores after polishing them to make them matte which helps in avoiding air bubbles.
 It does not change the nail’s own PH and is therefore suggested for obtaining optimal results while doing a permanent nail polish service.
 Using it for several services in a row can help us to minimize oil formation on our nails during our job.

 What is the difference between Nail primer and base coat